-Harvey, a 7-year active male Labrador, presented lame with degenerative joint disease (DJD) affecting digits 2, 3 and 5 of the left forelimb.
-The metacaro-phalangeal joint of the 3rd digit seemed the most painful on palpation and this joint was the one of the three that was involving a principal weight bearing digit.
+Harvey, a 7-year active male Labrador, presented to us at West Midlands Referrals lame with degenerative joint disease (DJD) affecting digits 2, 3 and 5 of the left forelimb.
+The metacaro-phalangeal joint of the 3rd digit seemed the most painful on palpation, and this joint was one of the three that involved a principal weight-bearing digit.

 Lameness seemed resolved a few weeks post-op, and he is building back to normal activity over a few weeks.